microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 Welcome to Challenge-08!

-In this challenge, you will get experience working with medical images using the DICOM service in Azure Health Data Services (AHDS).
+In this challenge, you will get experience working with medical images using the DICOM service in Azure Health Data Services.

 ## Background